-the identification and assessment of innovative

-technologies used as instruments to mitigate

-this type of event, as well as the identification
+the identification and assessment of innovative technologies used as instruments to mitigate this type of event, as well as the identification aerators powered by photovoltaic energy were concluded, aiming to improve the efficiency of sewage treatment using a clean and renewable energy matrix.
+The tests proven to have great replicability for other plants, after making necessary adjustments.

-A total of US\$ 328,000, non-reimbursable, to be debited from the Bank's ordinary capital resources aimed to the Strategic Program for Infrastructure Development should be invested, as well as US\$ 30,000 from Sabesp.
+A total of US\$ 328,000, non-reimbursable. to be debited from the Bank's ordinary capital resources aimed to the Strategic Program for Infrastructure Development should be invested, as well as US\$ 30,000 from Sabesp.